Chase Sapphire Preferred vs Capital One Venture Card: Which is Best?

 Related Reading: The 4 Best Credit Cards with Travel Insurance: What Do They Cover?

-Our Analysis – Chase Sapphire Preferred or Capital One Venture?
+Chase Sapphire Preferred vs Capital One Venture: Which is Best?

-Every cardholder should weigh these individual categories differently.
+Every cardholder can and should weigh these individual categories differently.
 So at the end of the day, your decision should be based on which categories you value the highest.

 For example, if you are looking for an affordable way to get Global Entry, the Capital One Venture Card is the obvious choice.
-But if having the ability to get more value out of transfer partners is more important, the Chase Sapphire Preferred is the clear winner.
+But if having the ability to get more value out of your rewards is what's most important, the Chase Sapphire Preferred is the clear winner.

 Bottom Line